punklibrarian/ArduFrauenfelderCNC/controller/README.md

 =======================================
 Copyright 2012 Design Tech Industries (DTI)  & Tamworth Hackerspace

-In the 'controller' folder of this repository you can find the design files for the CNC controller board (as well as a board designed to use the Arduino Pro Micro).
-You will find project files in EAGLE and KiCad formats, as well as completed gerber files for the board ready to be sent to BatchPCB and OSH Park, which is the the services I designed this board to use, for manufacture.
+In the 'controller' folder of this repository you can find the design files for the CNC controller board in an ATmega328 and ATmega32U4 variety.
+You will find project files in EAGLE and KiCad formats, as well as completed gerber files for the board ready to be sent to BatchPCB and OSH Park, which are the the services I designed this board to use, for manufacture.

 I have also added eagleUp (http://eagleup.wordpress.com) files as well as a SKP of the resulting conversion (minus parts as there aren't any at the moment).

 You will also find a customised version of Grbl in the form of a .HEX file.
-Later versions of the controller board will use rStep.
+Later versions of the controller board will use rStep and be based on the ATmega644p MCU (I am also looking at using an mbed and http://smoothieware.org).

 INSTALLATION
 ------------